 Patrik Smets is a member of the EMVCo Board of Managers, representing Mastercard.

-Dave is currently a Business Leader in the EMV® and Digital Devices group in Mastercard, which is responsible for the development of EMV® related specifications and products.
-Dave has worked on security, cryptography and smart cards for almost 30 years, initially on telecommunications security, before moving into electronic payment systems in the mid 90’s.
+Patrik is currently a VP, Design & Specifications in the EMV® and Digital Devices group in Mastercard, which is responsible for the development of EMV® related specifications and products on cards, mobiles and terminals.

 Within JCB, Junya currently serves as Senior Vice President, Brand Infrastructure & Technologies.
 His current focus is on strategy planning, product development and market implementation of products compliant with JCB’s contact and contactless specifications including chip cards, mobile devices, terminals, and issuing systems.

 Junya holds a BA in Policy Management from Keio University in Japan.